SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Mocking/Mocketry.md

 	| creditCard cart |
 	creditCard := Mock new.
 	cart := ShoppingCart payment: creditCard.
 	cart checkout.
 	creditCard should not receive charge: Any.
 ```

 The `creditCard` is a dependency for the shopping cart, so we pass it through a constructor method.
 Then we trigger the behavior we want to test by sending a `checkout` message to the shopping cart.
-And at the end we check our expected behaviour - credit card should not be charged by any amount because nothing exists in the cart.
+And at the end we check our expected behaviour - credit card should not be charged by any amount because it is empty.

 And empty implementation of `checkout` method will pass the test: